-- The Division has scheduled an educational session for members on this topic. - The MAiD team worked with Pathways to confirm that information on this service is appropriately presented on Pathways. - A care pathway for MAiD was developed.
+• The Division has scheduled an educational session for members on this topic.

+Work with the MAiD team to confirm that information on this service on Pathways is appropriately presented and includes appropriate forms and lists of providers.

 Mental Health and Substance Use Services